Bligh Madris Player Props: Astros vs. Cardinals

 Cardinals Pitching Rankings (2022)

-- The Cardinals pitching staff ranked last in the league with a collective 7.4 strikeouts per nine innings last season.
+- The Cardinals pitching staff was last in the league with a collective 7.4 strikeouts per nine innings last season.

-- Montgomery gets the start for the Cardinals, his 16th of the season.
-He is 4-7 with a 3.69 ERA and 79 strikeouts in 85 1/3 innings pitched.
+- Mikolas gets the start for the Cardinals, his 17th of the season.
+He is 4-5 with a 4.23 ERA and 66 strikeouts in 93 2/3 innings pitched.

-- The left-hander last pitched on Tuesday against the Washington Nationals, when he threw seven innings, allowing one earned run while giving up four hits.
+- In his last time out on Wednesday, June 21, the righty threw seven innings against the Washington Nationals, giving up two earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.